IkigaiLabsETH/opensearch-ai/README.md

 This is our **Aha!
 Moment**!

-# LESS TIME WATCHING THE CHARTS, LFG TOUCH SOME GRASS
+## Spend Less Time Watching Charts—Go Touch Some Grass, LFG!

-## LTL AI Travel Assistant leverages Mem0’s memory capabilities to provide context-aware responses.
-As you interact with it, the assistant learns and improves, offering increasingly personalized travel advice and information.
-Create personalized AI experiences that saves costs and delights users.
-A self-improving memory layer for AI Agents.
-A personalised AI search engine that learns about you and your interests as you browse the top 1000 hotels.
+The **LTL AI Travel Assistant** taps into Mem0’s memory capabilities to deliver context-aware, personalized responses.
+As you engage, it continuously learns and refines, offering ever more tailored travel recommendations.
+This creates a unique AI experience that reduces costs while enhancing user satisfaction.
+Think of it as a self-improving memory layer for AI agents—a personalized search engine that learns your preferences as you explore the top 1000 hotels.

 # It's like a perplexity / searchGPT clone, but for you.